 Direct their fumes outside through a flue pipe.
 It is safer as it removes carbon monoxide and water vapor from home, this can create a small amount of heat loss however more expensive to buy and install

 Portable or unflued heater

-Expel fumes and water vapour into the room being heated.
-The Australian standards and regulations strictly limit the amount of emissions allowed.
+Expel fumes and water vapor into the room being heated.
+The Australian standards and regulations strictly limit the number of emissions allowed.
 This need to be professionally serviced every few years to ensure they are operating safely and effectively.
 Remember, NEVER use an outdoor gas heater for indoor heating.

 Reverse-cycle air conditioners

 Good for large spaces, like an open-plan living area.
 This is expensive but very effective in terms of power.

 There are other options you can use in case all above-mentioned isn’t for you.
 This includes wood-burning stoves and fireplaces, which is economical but requires a lot of preparation and cleaning; ethanol fireplaces, similar to wood but you won’t need a chimney; or a hydronic system which uses water steam to heat the whole house.